revolist/revogrid-docs/guide/licensing.md

 Contact us to upgrade to Pro Advanced.

-### Evaluation (trial) licenses
+### Evaluation (trial) access

-As of now, we don’t provide a full evaluation for Pro and Pro Advanced components.
-However, we do offer access to our [Pro portal](https://pro.rv-grid.com/), where users can register and try all Pro features.
+Yes, you can evaluate RevoGrid Pro before purchasing.
+Trial access is available by request for teams that need to validate Pro or Pro Advanced modules.

-Additionally, we provide a [playground](https://pro.rv-grid.com/demo/playground) where users can try all features with their own code.
+Start with the [Evaluate RevoGrid Pro](/trial) page for the request form, public demo links, trial limits, and the path from evaluation to production.

-For more details on the license quantity, see the relevant clause in the [EULA](https://rv-grid.com/pro/policies/license).
+For production license quantity details, see the relevant clause in the [EULA](https://rv-grid.com/pro/policies/license).